 Our Farm is small family farm tucked away on a dead-end gravel road on the South Shore of Nova Scotia-- 10 km to downtown Bridgewater, 20 km to Lunenburg, Mahone Bay, or LaHave, 25 km to beaches, and less than 100 km to Halifax.
 We have 20 acres of fertile soil on a gently sloping drumlin hillside, 200 acres of forests and wetlands to explore, and frontage on a pristine spring fed lake.
 Wildlife is abundant, though kept from the main farm area by our trusty farm dog, and includes ospreys (nesting within view of the field), owls, loons, eagles, songbirds, deer, raccoons, porcupines, pheasants, wood cocks, coyotes, rabbits, and the occasional roaming bear or bobcat.

-This is our farm’s 8th growing season; thoroughly entrenched in the start-up phase of a diversified operation, we are in the midst of numerous projects.
-Thus, we are accepting workawayers who have interest and capability in homestead tasks while keeping up on garden tasks.
+This is our farm’s 11th growing season; thoroughly entrenched in the start-up phase of a diversified operation, we are in the midst of numerous projects.
+Thus, we are accepting workawayers who have interest and capability in homestead/building tasks while keeping up on garden tasks.
+Interest and ability in childcare is also a bonus, as our children are 9, 3, and a new baby!

-- maintaining vegetable garden for seeds and home use
+- maintaining garden for seed production and homestead food

-- maintaining perennial crop systems (nut, fruit, berry, and herbs)
+- maintaining/establishing perennial crop systems (nut, fruit, berry, and herbs)

 - barn renovation, specifically re-siding with cedar shingles and building root cellar

-- basic homestead tasks (firewood, ducks, processing storage crops)
+- basic homestead tasks/chores (firewood, ducks, processing storage crops)

-- July: Weed and pest management.
-Firewood cut, split, and stacked.
+- July: Weed & pest management.
+Firewood cut, split, & stacked.

-- August: Seed crop harvesting.
-Weed and pest management.
+- August: Garlic harvest & processing.
+Seed crop harvesting.
+Weed & pest management.
 Wild blueberry harvesting.

-- September: Seed crop harvesting and processing.
-Storage crop harvesting and preservation.
+- September: Seed crop harvesting & processing.
+Storage crop harvesting & preservation.

-- October: Seed crop harvesting and processing.
-Apple harvest and processing.
-Storage crop harvesting and preservation.
+- October: Seed crop harvesting & processing.
+Apple harvest & processing.
+Storage crop harvesting & preservation.
 Garden cleanup/bed preparation.
-Collection of seaweed and leaves.
+Collection of seaweed.
+Garlic planting.

 We enjoy sharing cultural experiences with others and living in community.
 As we were farm volunteers and apprentices ourselves before buying our own land, we value being able to provide an opportunity for interested people to experience rural and rustic living at a homestead.
 We are happy to share our varied knowledge, skills, and experiences with workstayers.